OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 What Is OpenClaw?

-OpenClaw is the dominant open-source AI agent framework.
-250,000+ GitHub stars by March 2026, 22+ messaging channels, companion apps for iOS/Android/macOS, a browser-based Canvas interface, and a skill marketplace (ClawHub) with thousands of community extensions.
-If you want background on OpenClaw's architecture and how it compares to other alternatives, see our OpenClaw alternatives guide.
+OpenClaw is the largest open-source AI agent framework by GitHub stars.
+By March 2026 it had 250,000+ stars, 22+ messaging channels, companion apps for iOS, Android, and macOS, a browser-based Canvas interface, and a skill marketplace, ClawHub, with thousands of community extensions.
+If you want more background on the architecture and other alternatives, see our OpenClaw alternatives guide.

 What Is Hermes Agent?